Zoestha-UG/vectortiles/README.md

-### Installing

-Web Project written in php Javascript css html.
-Simply clone or download and extract the repository to your host server.

 ### Map rendering and listing

 ![Leipzig_Einkaufen_Map_List](https://github.com/sheub/vectortiles/blob/master/media/Leipzig_Einkaufen_Map_List.png)The map rendering is done using mapboxgl.js library.
 The filtering functionalities have been implemented using the following examples from mapbox: